mhzed/webpack-why-plugin/readme.md

 webpack-why-plugin
 -----------------------------------

-Print out why a particular module is included in webpack bundle.  'webpack-bundle-analyzer' allows you to look at the bundle in detail, but it doesn't tell you why a module is included in the bundle.
+Explain why a particular module is included in the webpack bundle by inspecting the dependency tree.

+The popular 'webpack-bundle-analyzer' allows you to look at the bundle in detail, but it doesn't tell you why a module is included in the bundle.

 Example output: